-Ava watching her, realizes it's from Caterina's room, stares in horror at her daughter. (what would be the emotional reaction to the internal thought as 'Oh My God' passes through the actresses' mind - a greater range of interpretation) Example #2: You Don't Unleash The Emotions In Action/Description Incorrect EXT.
-PATIO - NIGHT Caterina pushes away from Ted.
+Ava watching her, realizes it's from Caterina's room, stares in horror at her daughter. (what would be the emotional reaction to the internal thought as 'Oh My God' passes through the actresses' mind - greater range of interpretation) Example #2: You Don't Unleash The Emotions In Action/Description EXT.
+PATIO - NIGHT Incorrect Caterina pushes away from Ted.
 She and Santo stare at each other.
 A CRY.
 Vino BARKS at an open window.

 Fear crosses Caterina's face.

-Ava watching her, realizes it's from Caterina's room.
-She stares in horror at her daughter.
+Ava watching her, realizes it's from Caterina's room, stares in horror at her daughter.

 (traditional way of showing emotions)

 Chapter 5: Information

 Later

 is normally used in the TIME slot in a Scene Heading.
 Use when indicating we've jumped ahead in time, in the SAME scene location.
 Later #1 Later #2

 DO NOT use LATER if your following scene takes place in a new location.
 Later #3

-Note: Unless you're dealing with a flashback, it's already understood that EVERY subsequent scene in your script takes place later than the one that preceded it.
-If LATER is used, then there needs to be an indication that time has passed.
+Note: Unless you're dealing with a flashback, it's already understood that EVERY subsequent scene in your

+script takes place later than the one that preceded it.
+If LATER is used then there need to be an indication that time has passed.

 Example #1: Later

 Correct

 INT.
 NIGHT CLUB - NIGHT

-Gabriel stares mesmerized at Alena's sensuous movements.
+Gabriel stares mesmerized at Alena sensuous movements.

 INT.
 NIGHT CLUB - LATER

 Gabriel dances to the music of 'The Gypsies' while Alena drinks a beer and laughs.

 (same location but later in time)

 Example #2: Later

 Correct

 INT.
 NIGHT CLUB - NIGHT

 Gabriel stares mesmerized at Alena dancing.

 LATER

 Gabriel dances to the music of 'The Gypsies' while Alena drinks a beer and laughs.

 (or simply write a Secondary Scene Heading - PREFERRED)

 Example #3: Later

 Incorrect

 INT.
 CAFÉ - NIGHT

 Gabriel stares mesmerized at Alena dancing.

 EXT.
 CAFE - LATER

 Gabriel dances to the music of 'The Gypsies' while Alena drinks a beer and laughs.

-(cannot use LATER because the scene takes place in a different location - went from INSIDE to OUTSIDE)
+(cannot use LATER because scene takes place in a different location - went from INSIDE to OUTSIDE)

 Common Dialogue Clichés

 A cliché is something we've either seen or heard many times.
 We all hear these in movies, so they must be a good thing.
 No, they are not.
 Unless you have a new angle on the use of these, avoid them.
 They tell the reader/audience that I couldn't come up with anything original, so I've fallen back on a tired phrase that you've heard a hundred times and will for a moment disengage you from the story.

-Here is a small list of common dialogue clichés we've all heard, which make our dialogue boring.
-There are many more, and you will recognize them when you hear them. (don't use any of these or there variations or the thousands of others.
-If you've heard it before, don't use it.)
+Here is a small list of common Dialogue clichés we've all heard, which make our Dialogue boring.
+There are many more and you will recognize them when you hear them. (don't use any of these or there variations or the thousands of others.
+If you've heard it before don't use it.)

-Note to self...
+Note to self . .
 What's the worst that could happen?
 I have a bad feeling about this.

 We've got company.
-Awkward!
-We'll never make it in time!
-Okay, here's what we do Hi, sis.
-In English, please.
-This just gets better and better Not on my watch!
-It's called , you should try it sometime.
-Let's get out of here!
-Are you thinking what I'm thinking?
-Breathe, dammit!
-No. Come in. was just leaving.

-Ready when you are!
-You'll never get away with this!
-Watch me.
-What the. . . ?

-You ain't seen nothing yet!

-I've always wanted to say that!